hectorhiramvelez/pupr_senior_proj/README.md

 # pupr_senior_proj
-This is my Senior Project done at the Polytechnic University of Puerto Rico before I graduated
+This is my Senior Project done at the Polytechnic University of Puerto Rico before I graduated.
+This project was done for the Plasma Laboratories.

 Note that this code is old, dating back to August 2007 and may therefore have silly tricks and mistakes